questorbyte/cellular_netowork_dataset/README.md

 # ProBait Dataset

-**ProBait Dataset** repository welcomes you! 🚀 This repository contains a part of our dataset.
-We include data for 3 UEs out of 10.
-We will open-source the full version of our dataset upon acceptance of the paper.
+**ProBait Dataset** repository welcomes you! 🚀 This repository contains the dataset that was developed for our research work.
 This dataset might be useful for researchers working on **Cellular Networks, Machine Learning and Cybersecurity**.

 📌 The dataset consists of behavior of **10 unique user equipment**.